David Mason (writer): Life

 After a part-time teaching stint at Colorado College, he began studying at the University of Rochester under Anthony Hecht.
 His first marriage ended, and in 1988 he married Scottish photojournalist Anne Lennox.
 He received his doctorate from The University of Rochester and moved to Moorhead, Minnesota, where he taught at Minnesota State University Moorhead for ten years.
 In 1994, Mason was named the Minnesota Outstanding Professor of the Year.
 Mason spent the academic year of 1996–97 in Greece on a Fulbright fellowship, where he continued to perfect his Greek, meet Greek intellectuals and writers, translate and write, and visit old places from 16 years earlier.
 In 1998, Mason returned to his alma mater, Colorado College, where he now co-directs the Creative Writing program.
 In 2010 Mason was named Colorado Poet Laureate, for a four-year term ending in the summer of 2014.
 He and wife Anne Lennox lived in Colorado Springs, Colorado until the marriage ended in 2012.
 Currently he lives in Manitou Springs, Colorado with his wife, Australian poet Cally Conan-Davies.
 The post of Colorado Poet Laureate comes with a small stipend and an expectation of ten public appearances in the state each of the four years in the term, but Mason chose to greatly expand on those expectations, attempting to visit all 64 counties of the state during his term in order to share poetry in public appearances.
+Mason and Conan-Davies moved to Australia in 2018.

 Work

 David Mason's collections of poems include The Buried Houses (winner of the Nicholas Roerich Poetry Prize) and The Country I Remember (winner of the Alice Fay Di Castagnola Award).
 He is coeditor of four major anthologies and has authored dozens of poems, essays, reviews, translations, stories and memoirs.
 An advisory editor at the Hudson Review, the Sewanee Review and Divide, Mason's work can be found in such periodicals as The New Yorker, Harper's, The Nation, The New Republic, The New York Times, The Times Literary Supplement, Poetry, Agenda, Modern Poetry in Translation, The New Criterion, Yale Review, The Hudson Review, The American Scholar, The Irish Times, and The Southern Review.

-A collection of his work "Sea Salt: Poems of a Decade, 2004–2014" was published in 2014 by Red Hen Press.
+A collection of his work "Sea Salt: Poems of a Decade, 2004–2014" was published in 2014 by Red Hen Press, followed in 2018 by "The Sound: new and Selected Poems" and in 2022 by "Pacific Light."